LebToki/Chat-with-Ollama/README.md

-# Chat with Ollama - Free Edition
+# Chat with Ollama - Open-Source Edition

 A modern, RAG-powered AI chat application that integrates with Ollama for local AI inference.
 Chat with various Ollama models while leveraging your own documents for context-aware, intelligent responses.